-Swaddling is one of the oldest and most comforting techniques used to help newborn babies sleep.
-Many parents find that wrapping their baby snugly can help calm fussiness and encourage longer, more restful sleep.
+Swaddling is one of the oldest and most comforting ways to help newborn babies sleep.
+Many mums find that wrapping their baby snugly can help calm fussiness and encourage longer, more restful sleep.

 But while swaddling can be incredibly helpful during the newborn stage, it’s important to do it safely.
-Small mistakes when swaddling can affect your baby’s comfort and safety.
+Small mistakes can affect your baby’s comfort — and more importantly, their safety.

-If you’re new to swaddling, here are some common mistakes to avoid and simple tips to help your baby stay safe and cosy.
+If you’re new to swaddling, here are the most common mistakes to avoid and simple tips to help your baby stay safe and cosy.

 Why Swaddling Helps Newborns Sleep

 Newborn babies are still adjusting to life outside the womb.
-In the womb, they were surrounded by warmth and gentle pressure, which helped them feel secure.
+Inside the womb, they were surrounded by warmth and gentle pressure, which helped them feel secure.

-Swaddling recreates that snug feeling and can prevent the startle reflex, which often wakes babies during sleep.
+Swaddling recreates that snug feeling and can help reduce the startle reflex — one of the main reasons babies wake during sleep.

-When done correctly, swaddling can help babies settle faster and feel calmer during naps and bedtime.
+When done correctly, swaddling can help your baby settle faster and sleep more peacefully.

 Mistake 1: Wrapping the Swaddle Too Tight

-One of the most common swaddling mistakes is wrapping the blanket too tightly.
+One of the most common mistakes is wrapping the swaddle too tightly.

-While the upper part of the swaddle should feel snug around the arms and chest, your baby’s hips and legs need room to move naturally.
-Babies should be able to bend and stretch their legs freely.
+While the upper part should feel snug around your baby’s arms and chest, their hips and legs need room to move naturally.
+Babies should be able to bend and stretch their legs comfortably.

-Swaddling too tightly around the hips can interfere with healthy hip development.
+Swaddling too tightly around the hips can affect healthy development, so it’s important to allow movement in the lower half.

 Mistake 2: Swaddling Too High

-Another common mistake is wrapping the swaddle too high around your baby’s shoulders or neck.
+Another common issue is wrapping the swaddle too high around your baby’s shoulders or neck.

-The swaddle should always sit below your baby’s shoulders, leaving their neck and face completely uncovered.
+The swaddle should always sit below your baby’s shoulders, keeping their neck and face completely clear.

-Covering your baby’s face or placing the blanket too close to their mouth can increase the risk of breathing difficulties during sleep.
+If the fabric comes too close to your baby’s face, it can increase the risk of breathing difficulties during sleep.

-On the other hand, wrapping the swaddle too low can cause it to come loose during sleep.
+On the other hand, wrapping the swaddle too loosely can also cause problems.

-When the swaddle isn’t secure around the arms and chest, babies can easily wiggle their arms free.
-Loose blankets can then move near the baby’s face while they sleep.
+If it isn’t secure around the arms and chest, babies can easily wriggle out of it.
+Loose fabric can then move near their face while they sleep.

-Newborns can overheat more easily than adults, so it’s important to choose light, breathable fabrics when swaddling.
+Newborns can overheat more easily than adults, so fabric choice matters.

 Mistake 5: Swaddling for Too Long

-Swaddling is most helpful during the early newborn months, but it shouldn’t continue once your baby starts showing signs of rolling.
+Swaddling is most helpful during the early newborn stage, but it shouldn’t continue once your baby shows signs of rolling.

-Rolling over while swaddled can increase the risk of unsafe sleep positions.
+Rolling while swaddled can increase the risk of unsafe sleep positions.

 Tips for Safe Swaddling